Keksuccino/Better-Codex-App-Custom-Provider-Support/README.md

 ~/Applications/ChatGPT Patch Backups/
 ```

-This is an unofficial modification and is not affiliated with or supported by OpenAI.

 ## Disclaimer

 Use this script entirely at your own risk.
 It modifies the installed ChatGPT application in an unofficial and unsupported way.